kunalnandre/Git-and-Github/README.md

 ```
 As you can see the basic Git branch functions are pretty easy.
 You just need to know the fundamentals, and try to keep your management clean.

-We have explored a wide range of Git commands essential for effective source control management and seamless code collaboration.
-Whether you’re an experienced developer or just starting out, mastering these Git commands will elevate your coding journey.

-So, apply this knowledge and continue refining your Git commands skill.
+#### So, apply this knowledge and continue refining your Git commands skill.
 Good luck!